The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Abstract

 \section{Abstract}

 For a compact oriented surface $\Sigma$ of genus $g$ with $n+1$ boundary components, the space $\mathfrak{g}(\Sigma)$ spanned by free homotopy classes of loops in $\Sigma$ carries the structure of a Lie bialgebra.
-The Lie bracket was defined by Goldman \cite{Go86} and it only depends on the orientation of the surface.
-The Lie cobracket was defined by Turaev and it depends on the framing of $\Sigma$.
-The Lie bialgebra $\mathfrak{g}(\Sigma)$ has a natural decreasing filtration such that the Goldman bracket and the Turaev cobracket have degree $(-2)$.
+The Lie bracket was defined by Goldman \cite{Go86}, and it depends only on the orientation of the surface.
+The Lie cobracket was originally defined by Turaev \cite{Tu91}, and the version used in this paper depends on the choice of framing on $\Sigma$.
+The Lie bialgebra $\mathfrak{g}(\Sigma)$ has a natural decreasing filtration such that the Goldman bracket and Turaev cobracket have degree $(-2)$.

-In this paper, we address the following Goldman-Turaev formality problem: construct a Lie bialgebra homomorphism $\theta$ from $\mathfrak{g}(\Sigma)$ to its associated graded ${\rm gr}\, \mathfrak{g}(\Sigma)$ such that ${\rm gr} \, \theta = {\rm id}$.
+In this paper, we address the following Goldman-Turaev (GT) formality problem: construct a Lie bialgebra homomorphism $\theta$ from $\mathfrak{g}(\Sigma)$ to its associated graded ${\rm gr}\, \mathfrak{g}(\Sigma)$ such that ${\rm gr} \, \theta = {\rm id}$.
 In order to solve it, we define a family of higher genus Kashiwara-Vergne (KV) problems for an element $F\in {\rm Aut}(L)$, where $L$ is a free Lie algebra.
-In the case of $g=0$ and $n=2$, the problem for $F$ is the classical KV problem from Lie theory \cite{KV78, AT12}.
+In the case of $g=0$ and $n=2$, it is the classical KV problem from Lie theory \cite{KV78, AT12}.
 For $g>0$, these KV problems are new.

 Our main results are as follows.
-Every solution of the KV problem induces a Goldman-Turaev formality map.
-Solving the KV problem reduces to two important cases: $g=0, n=2$ which admits solutions by \cite{AT12}, and $g=1, n=1$ for which we construct solutions in terms of certain elliptic associators following Enriquez \cite{Enriquez}.
-By combining these two results, we obtain a proof of the Goldman-Turaev formality for every $g$ and $n$.
+An element $F \in {\rm Aut}(L)$ induces a GT formality map if and only if it is a solution of the KV problem.
+Solving the KV problem reduces to two important cases: $g=0, n=2$ which admits solutions by \cite{AT12}, and $g=1, n=0$ for which we construct solutions in terms of certain elliptic associators following Enriquez \cite{Enriquez}.
+By combining these two results, we obtain a proof of the GT formality for every $g$ and $n$, with the exception of some framings for $g=1$ in which case the GT formality actually does not hold.